totiffany/totiffany.github.io/_posts/2018-06-20-Reuniting-Families-At-The-Border.md

 Second, if you have the means please consider donating to charities that are working to reuinite families.
 Many of these charities provide free legal services to get these families back together.

-Brian and I have donated to RAICES, the largest immigration legal services provider in Texas which provides legal counsel to those seeking asylum.
-If you are interested in learning about other ways to donate, [this article provides a great list](https://slate.com/news-and-politics/2018/06/how-you-can-fight-family-separation-at-the-border.html).
+I've chosen to donate to [RAICES](https://actionnetwork.org/fundraising/leafund), the largest immigration legal services provider in Texas which provides legal counsel to those seeking asylum.
+[You can also donate here](https://actionnetwork.org/fundraising/leafund).
+If you are interested in learning about other ways you can help, [this article provides a great list](https://slate.com/news-and-politics/2018/06/how-you-can-fight-family-separation-at-the-border.html).
 Every donation counts!

 Let's make our voices heard.
 This is not ok.